WHAT WE DO

 As it works with school districts, the law enforcement and faith-based communities, the OK Program has grown to become the longest running mentorship program focused specifically on African-American boys.
 The vision that Dep had 25 years ago for helping African-American boys live long productive lives is needed today more than ever.

 Learn how to get involved with our national expansion here.

-A much sought after speaker and consultant, Northcross was one of numerous experts assembled in Little Rock, Arkansas, to discuss President Obama’s 2010 Fatherhood Initiative.
-A strong advocate of the role that black men must play in solving the problems currently plaguing the African-American community, he also served as Dean of Men at Arkansas Baptist College in Little Rock.
+A much sought-after speaker and consultant, He was one of numerous experts assembled in Little Rock, Arkansas, to discuss President Obama’s 2010 Fatherhood Initiative.

 Brian Miller is an alumni of the OK Program who brings over 13 years of experience working in higher education (Student Affairs), program development, marketing, and fundraising.
 Prior to his appointment as the National Executive Director, Brian served as the Dean of Students at Arkansas Baptist College where he was the Chief Student Affairs Officer managing up to 13 departments during his eight years at the college.
 Brian worked closely with the president, college leadership, and community leaders to assist the school with a 200% enrollment increase.
 He was a leader in the out of state recruitment efforts which led to a $15-million-dollar increase in the schools operating budget.

 Brian created several initiatives, organizations, and administered community youth programs during the past 10 years.
 He is an experienced grant writer, contract negotiator, and visionary who sits on several boards and committees.
 He believes in servant leadership and his passion to help young people is also his God given purpose.